+It should be noted that parameter monitoring described in this Execution Plan is variable.
 TRS will determine actual operating parameters based on real-time data collected during operations.
 Operational decisions will be determined to optimize the efficiency of the ERH system while maintaining the highest regard for safety.
 The electrodes, piping, and system equipment have been designed to allow flexibility of system operations.
 Summaries of typical system adjustments that will be performed are provided below:

-- Vapor Capture: Vapor recovery wells and treatment zone header pipes are fitted with valves that will allow flow adjustments.
-Total flow at each condenser and subsurface temperature data will be evaluated to make valve adjustments that will optimize vapor capture and minimize potential migration. - Electrode Performance: Subsurface heat-up rates, electrical measurements, and general lithology data will be used to evaluate electrode performance.
+Vapor Capture: Vapor recovery wells and treatment zone header pipes are fitted with valves that will allow flow adjustments.
+Total flow at each condenser and subsurface temperature data will be evaluated to make valve adjustments that will optimize vapor capture and minimize potential migration.

+• Electrode Performance: Subsurface heat-up rates, electrical measurements, temperature monitoring data, and general lithology data will be used to evaluate electrode performance.
 Adjustments to applied voltage at the respective step-down transformer and the possible addition of drip water will be used, as necessary to enhance performance.